 Offer new data services and capabilities through “API-fication.”

 Global telecom application programming interface (API) revenue is estimated to reach $368.25 billion by 2023.
 The telecom APIs are a means to enable the utilization of telco’s data or assets for other purposes in a controlled way.
 The unique assets that a telco possesses revolve around data: customer data (including their interactions and behavior-related data), network data, and so on.
 With open APIs and API gateways, telcos can enable upstream value-chain players, third-party platforms, applications and devices in the IoT world to pull data and use it for various purposes.

 Looking ahead, as telcos invest in building their 5G infrastructure, they should weave IoT enablement into their platforms from the ground up.
-It is critical that telcos look at 5G and IoT as a holistic ecosystem play in order to build robust industry solutions.
+They should examine open flexible MDM strategies linked to robust IOT business cases – and remain agile to capitalize on yet to be seen business cases.
+It is critical that telcos look at 5G and IoT as a holistic ecosystem play where everyone needs to see value, in order to build robust industry solutions.